Author’s Note: Updated from a previous publication.

 Moving from Surviving to Thriving: How to Manage Your Stress in a Healthy Way

-Even Superman struggled at times with Kryptonite, but he found ways to adapt and overcome those challenges, and so can you.
+Even Superman struggled at times with Kryptonite.
+However, he found ways to adapt and overcome those challenges, and so can you.
 While an accreditation site visit always leads to a certain level of stress, there are things you can do to minimize the anxiety.
 For example:

 Provide faculty/staff training: Letting others know what to expect and getting them on board early on will greatly reduce anxiety for everyone.
 Plan a kickoff event, and then schedule periodic retreats/advances.
 Create a solid communication protocol and stick with it.
 When team members are fully informed and are active contributors to the process, the stress is reduced for everyone.

 Delegate to others as much as possible: It’s important to have a project manager/coordinator for every major project, and that includes accreditation site visits.
 However, that does NOT mean that this one person needs to take on the bulk of the responsibility—quite the contrary.
-Instead, that person should be seen as a “conduit” who facilitates the flow of information between internal and external stakeholders.
-That person should also play the primary role in delegating tasks to appropriate personnel and maintaining a schedule so that tasks are completed on time.
+Instead, that person should serve as a “conduit” who facilitates the flow of information between internal and external stakeholders.
+That person should also play the primary role in delegating tasks to appropriate personnel.
+He or she maintains a schedule so that tasks are completed on time.

 It’s OK to talk about it: Know that a certain amount of stress and anxiety are normal reactions to accreditation site visit preparation, but it doesn’t have to be overwhelming.
 Don’t be afraid to talk with your colleagues and leadership about your stress level.
 It’s entirely possible that others share your feelings—it might be helpful to start a small informal support group.
 Getting together one day a week for lunch works wonders.

-Be upfront with your friends and loved ones: Help them to know what to expect and make them a part of the celebration once it’s over.
-Your children, significant other, and close friends may not be writing the self-study report or creating pieces of evidence, but they are most definitely involved in the site visit process as a part of your support system.
+Be upfront with your friends and loved ones: Prepare family and friends ahead of time.
+Help them to know what to expect.
+Include them in the celebration once it’s over.
+Your children, significant other, and close friends may not be writing the self-study report or creating pieces of evidence.
+Your support system also plays an important role in the site review process behind the scenes.

 Be kind to yourself: This may sound silly but it’s really important.
 Purposely build one nice thing into your personal calendar each day.
-It may be taking a walk, working out, or reading for pleasure for 30 minutes, but regardless what you choose it’s crucial that you make this a part of your schedule.
+It may be taking a walk, working out, or reading for pleasure for 30 minutes.
+Regardless what you choose, it’s crucial that you make this a part of your schedule.

-The bottom line is that while accreditation site visits are stressful by their very nature, they don’t have to get the best of you.
+The bottom line is that while accreditation stress is definitely real, it doesn’t have to get the best of you or your team.